Kebasepanya/upskilling-journey/sql/sql-notes.md

 ORDER BY
-This is used to filter the results set in either ascending or descending after a query is run
+This lets you order the results set by the column you want and you can order by either ascending or descending

+The SQL AND and OR OPERATOR
+These are used to combine the conditions of the query AND -Combines them and all the conditions need to be met OR - Is a selected values between one or two conditions.
+Not all the conditions need to be met